-Bodie is one of the most intact remaining ghost town in the lower forty-eight states.
-As a California State park, it is preserved in a state of “arrested decay”.
-Meaning is it kept in its current condition with minimal restoration, so that visitors can experience what it was like to see an old mining town.
-If not for this protective status and its remote location, it would have disappeared long ago.
+Bodie is one of the most intact remaining ghost towns in the lower forty-eight states.
+As a California State Park, it is preserved in a state of “arrested decay.”
+It is kept in its current condition with minimal restoration so visitors can experience what it was like to see an old mining town.
+It would have disappeared long ago if not for this protective status and its remote location.
 Still, fires and vandals have removed much of what used to be here.

 When the gold rush in California began to slow down, miners headed east over the Sierra Nevada mountains in search of new riches.
 In 1859, William Bodey discovered gold in the high and barren hills of Mono County.
 This discovery quickly led to the establishment of a mining camp, which soon grew into a boomtown.